Llewellynvdm/Joomla-Sermon-Distributor/README.md

 The best way to see all your options is to install this component on you Joomla website and test all features yourself.
 Here is a [direct download link] (https://github.com/SermonDistributor/Joomla-3-Component/archive/master.zip)

+### If you like our component please rate it on the [Joomla Index] (http://extensions.joomla.org/extensions/extension/living/religion/sermon-distributor)

 ### Example Website, That Has Over 6000 Audio Files

 [LoudVoice.org] (http://www.loudvoice.org)